Azure/azure-powershell/src/Sql/Sql/help/Set-AzSqlServerAuditPolicy.md

 ## DESCRIPTION
 The **Set-AzSqlServerAuditPolicy** cmdlet changes the auditing settings of an Azure SQL server.
 To use the cmdlet, use the *ResourceGroupName* and *ServerName* parameters to identify the server.
-When audit logs destination is blob storage, specify the *StorageAccountName* parameter to determine the storage account for the audit logs and the *StorageKeyType* parameter to define the storage keys.
+When blob storage is a destination for audit logs, specify the *StorageAccountResourceId* parameter to determine the storage account for the audit logs and the *StorageKeyType* parameter to define the storage keys.
 You can also define retention for the audit logs by setting the value of the *RetentionInDays* parameter to define the period for the audit logs.

 ## EXAMPLES

 ### Example 1: Enable the blob storage auditing policy of an Azure SQL server
 ```
-PS C:\>Set-AzSqlServerAuditPolicy -ResourceGroupName "ResourceGroup01" -ServerName "Server01" -BlobStorageTargetState Enabled -StorageAccountName "Storage22"
+PS C:\>Set-AzSqlServerAuditPolicy -ResourceGroupName "ResourceGroup01" -ServerName "Server01" -BlobStorageTargetState Enabled -StorageAccountResourceId "/subscriptions/7fe3301d-31d3-4668-af5e-211a890ba6e3/resourceGroups/resourcegroup01/providers/Microsoft.Storage/storageAccounts/mystorage"
 ```

 ### Example 2: Disable the blob storage auditing policy of an Azure SQL server